Beninyahead/Bill-fy--Spotify-Playlist-Generator/README.md

 ## Users of this package:
 -------------------------
-Since the website changes very frequently a decsion was made to use a snapshot from the Internet Archive's Wayback machine [here](https://web.archive.org/web/20201026231157/https://www.billboard.com/charts/hot-100/)
+Since the website changes very frequently a decsion was made to use a snapshot from the Internet Archive's Wayback machine [here](https://web.archive.org/web/20201026231157/https://www.billboard.com/charts/hot-100/).

-To use this package you will need to create a spotify developer account and app. https://developer.spotify.com/dashboard/
+To use this package you will need to create a spotify developer account and app [here](https://developer.spotify.com/dashboard/).

 The ClientID and ClientSecret will need to be added to the constant variables through either direct assignment or environment variables.
 You can use a .env file with the same names as the constants in main.py for this to work.